APRILIA SX125 (2018 - on) Review

 Overall ratingNext up: Ride & brakes

-The market used to be packed with learner-legal enduro or supermoto 125s (Suzuki DR125SM, Yamaha XT125R and Yamaha XT125X), but nowadays none of the ‘recognised’ brands build one and instead have focused their attention on race reps and naked bikes.
+The Aprilia SX 125 immediately found itself in a gap in the market, which used to be packed with learner-legal enduro or supermoto 125s (Suzuki DR125SM, Yamaha XT125R and Yamaha XT125X), but nowadays none of the ‘recognised’ brands build one and instead have focused their attention on race reps and naked bikes.
 A move that has left the door open for Aprilia…

 The SX 125 has a ‘big bike’ feel about it and while the seat height is quoted at 880mm, it’s such a narrow machine with soft suspension that in reality it’s far lower.
 The riding position is relaxed with tall bars, which is good, but the seat is pretty firm.
 While the engine’s weedy exhaust note is a disappointment, it’s as fast as any four-stroke 125 with solid road holding meaning you can happily top 60mph, which is all you need.
 My only real criticism was the cheap dash, which lacks a fuel gauge and looks like it came out of a cracker.